Category Archives: Karl Swenson

 For those who don’t know, Steve McQueen, the actor and not the British filmmaker, was nicknamed the “King of Cool” and played the anti-hero in most of his films.

-His heyday was the mid-1960s through the early 1970s and he garnered success for playing the same role over and over again.
-He was notorious for insisting his hair was just perfect and for being selfish and a royal prick.
+His heyday was from the mid-1960s through the early 1970s, and he garnered success for playing the same role repeatedly.
+He was notorious for insisting his hair was just perfect, for being selfish, and for being a royal prick.

 He died of cancer in 1980.